ecbypi/guise/README.md

 ### Customization

-If the association doesn't fit what is assumed, you can pass in the options for `has_many` into `has_guises`.
-The same applies to `guise_for` with the addition that you can specify not to validate attributes
+If the association doesn't standard association assumptions, you can pass in the options for `has_many` into `has_guises`.
+The same applies to `guise_for` with the addition that you can specify not to validate attributes.

 ```ruby
 class Person < ActiveRecord::Base